AmazingAng/WTF-Solidity/Languages/en/48_TransparentProxy_en/readme.md

 // new logic contract
 contract Logic2 {
-    // state variable should be the same as proxy contract, in case of slot clash address public implementation;
+    // state variable should be the same as a proxy contract, in case of slot clash address public implementation;
     address public admin;
-    // string variable, can be modified by calling loginc contract's function string public words;
+    // string variable, can be modified by calling the logic contract's function string public words;

-    // to change state variable in proxy contract, selector 0xc2985578 function foo() public{
+    //To change state variable in proxy contract, selector 0xc2985578 function foo() public{
         words = "new";
     }